po1sigala/live/01-Class-Content/17-NoSQL/04-Supplemental/MongoAtlas-Setup.md

     To fill out the form, follow these steps:

-   * Use the Password option as authentication method.

-   * Create a username that you'll remember.
+   * For Authentication Method, choose Password.

-   * Create a password that you'll remember.
+   * Under Password Authentication, create a username and password that you'll remember.

-   * Select "Atlas admin" as Database User Privilege.
+   * Under Database User Privileges, select "Atlas admin".

-   * Do not select "Temporary User" unless you want to make a new user every so often.
+   * Do not enable "Temporary User" unless you want to make a new user every so often.

-   * Click "Add User" to complete this process.
+   * When you're done, click "Add User".

-4. **Allow Your IP Address**: In the lefthand navigation menu, under Security, click the "Network Access" link.

-     The following image shows the modal that will appear:
+4. **Allow Your IP Address**: Finally you'll allow your IP address.
+The following image shows the various parts of this step highlighted:

     ![The modal for allowing IP addresses provides a form to enter your IP address.](./assets/images-atlas/500-network-access.png)

-    Once there, follow these steps:
+    - In the lefthand navigation menu, under Security, click the "Network Access" link.

-    -  Click "Add IP Address".
+    -  Click the "Add IP Address" button.
+The "Add IP Whitelist Entry" modal will appear.

     - To make your database accessible from anywhere, click "Allow Access From Anywhere".
 This will set the Whitelist Entry value to `0.0.0.0/0`.